-In Earth's atmosphere, certain vapor molecules have the ability to forge sufficiently stable intermolecular bonds, forming clusters that grow into larger particles and impact the planet's climate in various ways[65].
-Unlike the systems discussed in this paper, atmospheric clusters comprise multiple distinct molecules and exhibit quantum mechanical properties.
-Nevertheless, the thermochemical quantities for these clusters are derived using an approach outlined in Sec.
-II A[5], using conformer data obtained from quantum chemical calculations.
-Ensuring the accuracy of free energy calculations is crucial, particularly given the high sensitivity of climate models to the predicted stability of nanometer-sized particles[66].
-Moreover, atmospheric clustering rates, also, are exponentially dependent on the free energy of a critical cluster composition[27].
+In Earth's atmosphere, certain vapor molecules have the ability to forge sufficiently stable intermolecular bonds, forming clusters that grow into larger particles and impact the planet's climate in various ways.76 Unlike the systems discussed in this paper, atmospheric clusters comprise multiple distinct molecules and exhibit quantum mechanical properties.
+Nevertheless, the thermochemical quantities for these clusters are derived using an approach outlined in Section 2.1, using conformer data obtained from quantum chemical calculations.5 Ensuring the accuracy of free energy calculations is crucial, particularly given the high sensitivity of climate models to the predicted stability of nanometer-sized particles.77 Moreover, atmospheric clustering rates, also, are exponentially dependent on the free energy of a critical cluster composition.31

-If computational resources allow for high-level electronic structure calculations for multiple conformers, global anharmonicity in atmospheric clusters can be and has been assessed[13].
-However, due to their inherent complexity, atmospheric systems are likely dominated by the global minimum energy conformer, resulting in a global anharmonic effect of about 1 kcal/mol[13].
-The significance of local anharmonicity, on the other hand, is even more pronounced for molecular clusters, given that the number of intermolecular degrees of freedom is 6N - 6.
-It is worth cautioning that some of these degrees of freedom might be better treated as free rotors[67].
-While the model for local anharmonicity in this work is limited to classical systems, the approach given in Sec.
-II C is equally applicable to discrete energy states (allowing determination of partition functions, e.g, through direct counting).
-However, intermolecular interactions in atmospheric clusters are not as strong as chemical bonds, and their frequencies are relatively low ($\omega \leq 1000 \text{ cm}^{-1}$).
-Consequently, vibrational motion can be considered within the classical limit ($k{\rm B}T/\hbar \approx 1300 \text{ cm}^{-1}$ at room temperature), and Eq.
-7 most likely provides a good estimate for the anharmonic adjustment.
+If computational resources allow for high-level electronic structure calculations for multiple conformers, global anharmonicity in atmospheric clusters can be and has been assessed.13 However, due to their inherent complexity, atmospheric systems are likely dominated by the global minimum energy conformer, resulting in a global anharmonic effect of about 1 kcal/mol.13 The significance of local anharmonicity, on the other hand, is even more pronounced for molecular clusters, given that the number of intermolecular degrees of freedom is 6N - 6 instead of 3N - 6.
+It is worth cautioning that some of these degrees of freedom might be better treated as free rotors.78 While the model for local anharmonicity in this work is limited to classical systems, the approach given in Section 2.3 is equally applicable to discrete energy states (allowing determination of partition functions, e.g., through direct counting).
+Yet, intermolecular interactions in atmospheric clusters are not as strong as chemical bonds, and their frequencies are relatively low ($\omega \leq 1000 \text{ cm}^{-1}$).
+Consequently, vibrational motion can be considered within the classical limit ($k{\rm B}T/\hbar \approx 1300 \text{ cm}^{-1}$ at room temperature), and eq 7 most likely provides a good estimate for the anharmonic adjustment.

 Obtaining precise conformer-wise transition state information for atmospheric clusters requires specific calculations that may not always be readily available.
 Nevertheless, even in the absence of such detailed data, our suggested approach provides an upper limit for the potential overestimation of cluster free energies.
 This knowledge is particularly relevant for making predictions in environments with low partial vapor pressures, where critical clusters are composed of multiple molecules (~ 10).
-Moreover, as quantum chemical calculations extend to even larger and more complex cluster sizes - demonstrated by recent studies, such as those by Engsvang et al.[68] examining clusters up to 30 or 60 molecules - the question of the level of local anharmonicity becomes increasingly pertinent.
+For high-level simulations of atmospheric new particle formation to be viable, it is essential that the critical cluster can be identified within the analyzed cluster configurations.5 Corrections that affect both the estimated formation free energies and the composition of the critical cluster (as demonstrated in Figure 10) are therefore crucial.
+And as the most recent quantum chemical calculations extend to even larger and more complex cluster sizes - demonstrated by recent studies, such as those by Engsvang et al.^{79-81} examining clusters up to 30 or 60 molecules - the question of the level of local anharmonicity becomes increasingly pertinent.